ronkok/Hurmet/docs/en/manual.md

 fetch(*url*)

 : Fetches the contents of a remote file.
-It will return<br>¢{"currencies" if "assigned to variable: " currencies; "a data range" if "the file extension is .csv.txt"; "a module" if "the file extension is hrms"}¢.<br>Fetch functions must be stand-alone expressions.
+It expects the file to be in CSV format and will return a data range.
+Fetch functions must be stand-alone expressions.

 gcd(*m*, *n*)